 With other partners, Kawabe officially registered Michi & Co with the Singapore Tourism Board in June, setting the company on the path of offering curated tours around Japan’s lesser known regions, with the promise of connecting travellers with local communities.

 According to Kawabe, the ultimate goal of Michi & Co is to offer travellers a “learning journey” that gives them a deeper look into the local way of life and which will support the local people and their livelihood.

 For a start, Michi & Co offers two- and four-night itineraries each to Hayama and Kamakura in Kanagawa prefecture and Hakuba and Togakushi in Nagano prefecture.
-The programmes are built around private, luxury villas that Kawabe built, designed and owns herself.
+The programmes are built around private, luxury villas, some of which Kawabe helped designed.

 The Hayama villa, built a century ago, stands next to the Hayama Imperial Villa.
 Kawabe has preserved its original structure while bringing in modern luxuries and amenities, such as a balcony Jacuzzi with garden and ocean views, and a Western dining room and kitchen.
 The villa can take four guests in bed, and four more on futons.

 Over at Hakuba, the villa is a classic ski cabin that is within easy reach of major ski resorts.
 The three-bedroom villa is good for up to six guests, but larger families can take a second villa of a similar size on the same site.

 Kawabe will tap into the network of staycation.jp, an online portal of vacation rental villas all over Japan that she set up years ago, to offer other accommodation options.